filakhtov/gentoo-use-docs/sys-devel/llvm.md

 # sys-devel/llvm

+### binutils-plugin
+Ensure that the [sys-devel/binutils](../sys-devel/binutils.md) package installed with the `cxx` flag enabled and pull in the `sys-devel/llvmgold` package as a dependency.
+Build and install the LLVMgold plugin that allows to use the `ld.gold` linker for LTO (link time optimization) to yield reduced code size and increased execution speed of the resulting binaries.

+This flag should normally be disabled, because it increases compile time and can cause some compatibility issues.

 ### debug
 Pass the `-DLLVM_ENABLE_ASSERTIONS=on` (`off` when the flag is disabled) to the cmake command.
 Enable runtime assertions, but only if the build type is `Debug`.